 Listed in the National Register of Historic Places, our property dates back to 1814.
 Operating as an Inn since 1945, The Stowe Inn offers years of history and beauty.

-In 2005, owner Lori Lascola discovered The Stowe Inn and recognized it’s historical depth and convenient location for Stowe, VT visitors and travelers.
-With that, Lori restored, revamped, and added to the original Stowe Inn, creating a vacation destination with a variety of accommodations and amenities to make every stay a comfortable and enjoyable one.
+In 2009, the Innkeeper discovered The Stowe Inn and recognized it’s historical depth and convenient location for Stowe, VT visitors and travelers.
+With that, she restored, revamped, and added to the original Stowe Inn, creating a vacation destination with a variety of accommodations and amenities to make every stay a comfortable and enjoyable one.

-With a large selection of rooms and suites, summer pool activities, and a bar and restaurant on-site, Lori and her experienced staff can accommodate every guest’s needs.
+With a large selection of rooms and suites, summer pool activities, and a bar and restaurant on-site, the Innkeeper and her experienced staff can accommodate every guest’s needs.

 Conveniently located at the heart of Stowe, VT, The Stowe Inn is just minutes away from ski mountains and resorts, educational tours and much more.